ReinfyTeam/Zuri/README.md

 # Zuri Pocketmine-MP Anticheat 🛡️
 **Zuri** is an anticheat made to protect the server from any may unfair advantages from the players.
 A powerful anticheat made to destroy hackers from your server for PocketMine-MP.

 **Zuri** attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.
-Organized in different sections, various checks are performed to test players doing, covering a wide range including flying and speeding, fighting hacks, fast block breaking and nukers, inventory hacks, chat spam and other types of malicious behaviour.
+Organized in different sections, various checks are performed to test players doing, covering a wide range including flying and speeding, combat hacks, fast block breaking and nukers, inventory hacks, chat spam and other types of malicious behaviour.

 > ⚠️ **Spoon or Fork of Pocketmine-MP are not supported.** Do not try to create an issue, it will closed automatically.